 • Actions that would cause the licensee to breach liquor laws

-If someone refuses to leave when asked, they may commit an offence under the Inclosed Lands Protection Act 1901 and face civil liability for trespass.
+If someone refuses to leave, they may be committing an offence and could face a fine for trespassing.

 Criteria for Refusal of Entry